 That cross-trainer you’re wearing — one look at the distinctive swoosh on the side tells everyone who’s got you branded.
 That coffee travel mug you’re carrying — ah, you’re a Starbucks woman!
 Your T-shirt with the distinctive Champion “C” on the sleeve, the blue jeans with the prominent Levi’s rivets, the watch with the hey-this-certifies-I-made-it icon on the face, your fountain pen with the maker’s symbol crafted into the end …

 You’re branded, branded, branded, branded.

 It’s time for me — and you — to take a lesson from the big brands, a lesson that’s true for anyone who’s interested in what it takes to stand out and prosper in the new world of work.

 – Tom Peters, “the Brand Called You” Fast Company

-Building a successful brand is more than just constructing a logo based on your initials and choosing your favorite color, although that is sometimes a good start.
+Building a successful and strong brand is more than just constructing a logo based on your initials and choosing your favorite color, although that is sometimes a good start.
 (As long as you are consistent in their use, that’s still a step ahead of not branding at all.)